mangstadt/Sleet/README.markdown

 1. `chmod 744 start.sh`
 1. `./start.sh`

 The `start.sh` script will start the Sleet SMTP server on port 2550.
 POP3 will run on port 2551.
+The reason why these non-standard ports are used is that, for some reason, I had trouble opening server sockets to the standard ports on my computer (ports 25 and 110 respectively).
 To test it out, you can connect to it via telnet:

     telnet localhost <port>